Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 We will now do steps 3, 4 and 5 in one go by chaining them together with pipes.

 > ## Chaining together commands with a pipe
-> It is possible to chain together commands in unix using a process known as "piping".
-This allows the output from one command to be directly passed as input to the next without the need for intermediate files.
+> It is possible to chain together commands in Linux (and Unix) using a command known as "pipe".
+This allows the output from one command to be directly passed as input to other command without the need for using intermediate files.
 This is useful when the intermediate file is not needed and keeps your workspace tidy (and unfull).
-The pipe character is `|` and obtained with <kbd>⇧ Shift</kbd> + <kbd>\</kbd> on most keyboards.
+The pipe command is the character `|` which is obtained with <kbd>⇧ Shift</kbd> + <kbd>\</kbd> on most keyboards.
 >
-> You can use multiple pipes in one command but data will only go from the left to the right:
+> You can use multiple pipes in a single line of commands but data will only go from the left to the right:
 >
 > `command1 | command2 | command3 | .... |`
 {: .callout}

 We will be using two pipes to join three separate steps.
 First we will align the raw reads to the draft assembly, then convert the output to BAM format, before finally sorting this alignment to generate a sorted BAM file.
 Chaining the steps together together will only generate one final output file, avoiding the need to generate large intermediary files we don't need again between the other two steps.

-3. we will align the short reads (the illumina data) to the assembly, consensus.fasta with `bwa mem`:
+1. we will align the short reads (the illumina data) to the assembly, consensus.fasta with `bwa mem`:
    `bwa mem -t 8 ~/cs_course/analysis/medaka/consensus.fasta ~/cs_course/data/illumina_fastq/ERR4998593_1.fastq ~/cs_course/data/illumina_fastq/ERR4998593_2.fastq`
-4. convert the short read alignment alignment to a BAM file `samtools view`:
+2. convert the short read alignment alignment to a BAM file with `samtools view`:
    `samtools view - -Sb`
-5. sort the short read alignment with `samtools sort`:
+3. sort the short read alignment with `samtools sort`:
    `samtools sort - -@4 -o short_read_alignment.bam`

 Here are the various flags/options used in these commands and what they mean: